 Timely Filing Limit

 The time frame for a claim submitted to the insurance is referred as a timely filing limit.
-It is set by the insurance company to submit the initial claim for the service rendered.
-If a claim submitted after the time frame from the service date, the claim will be denied as timely filing limit expired.
+It is set by the insurance companies to submit the initial claim for the service rendered.
+If a claim is submitted after the time frame from the service date, the claim will be denied as the timely filing limit expired.

 |Amerigroup||90 Days for Participating Providers or 1 year for Non Participating Providers|

 |Humana Medicare Advantage||1 Year|

 |Kaiser Permanante||90 days|